 Grow plants and tend the animals- A bad monsoon can lead to low crop produce and a shortage of food.
 Animals can suffer badly from lack of water too.
 For example, the Indian and African subcontinent are often faced with water crisis especially during summer season.
 Farmers are greatly affected because they cannot have sufficient water to tend their animals and plants.
 Thus, rainwater harvesting is the answer for farmers who rely on the monsoon for water supply.

 The system of harvesting rainwater can vary in complexity.
-It can be installed with no professional skill using simple parts or you can have an automated system that requires advanced installation and tools.
-Its basic system requires plumbing job and the outlets on the building terrace are connected using a pipe in an underground tank which can store the water.
+It can be installed with no professional skill using simple parts, or you can have an automated system that requires advanced installation and tools.
+Its basic system requires a plumbing job, and the outlets on the building terrace are connected using a pipe in an underground tank which can store the water.

 The size of a rain harvester must be big to be able to meet the demand of daily water consumption throughout the dry season.
 The capturing area of the roof of the building must be wide to maintain the adequate flow of the water.
 Also, the water storage tank should be huge store the captured water.

 It will be useful to use several digital tools before building a rainwater harvester system.
-For example, if you wish to determine if your area has a high potential of rainwater, you can use the GIS map scanning and this is an online interactive tool.
+For example, if you wish to determine if your area has a high potential for rainwater, you can use the GIS map scanning, and this is an online interactive tool.